A-1K/rag-study-assistant/README.md

 ## Features

+- **Upload your own PDF** — drop any lecture PDF in from the UI and ask about it instantly; no redeploy, no config.
-- **Cited answers** — every claim is tagged with the page it came from, rendered as little chips in the UI.
+- **Cited answers** — every claim is tagged with the page it came from (rendered as chips), and the Sources panel shows *only* the pages the answer actually used.
-- **Honest refusals** — ask it something outside your notes and it replies *"Not covered in the uploaded materials"* instead of hallucinating.
+- **Honest refusals** — a relevance threshold rejects off-topic questions *before* the LLM is even called, and the prompt refuses anything the retrieved text doesn't cover — so it says *"Not covered in the uploaded materials"* instead of making things up.
 - **Local, free embeddings** — documents are embedded on your own machine with `sentence-transformers`, so indexing costs nothing and needs no API.
-- **Fast generation** — answers come from Llama 3.3 70B on Groq.
+- **Fast generation + caching** — answers come from Llama 3.3 70B on Groq, and repeated questions return instantly from an in-memory cache.
 - **A real evaluation** — a retrieval eval script reports hit-rate so improvements are measurable, not vibes.
 - **Clean React UI** — light/dark mode, loading skeletons, graceful error states, keyboard-to-send.